Zimbabwe opposition lodges appeal against election result

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HARARE: Zimbabwe’s MDC opposition party lodged a court bid on Friday to overturn the results of presidential elections that it alleges were rigged to ensure victory for Robert Mugabe’s successor, Emmerson Mnangagwa.
+HARARE: Zimbabwe´s MDC opposition party lodged a court bid Friday to overturn the results of presidential elections that it alleges were rigged to ensure victory for Robert Mugabe´s successor, Emmerson Mnangagwa.

 International monitors largely praised the conduct of the election itself, although EU observers said that Mnangagwa, a former long-time Mugabe ally, benefitted from an "un-level playing field" and some voter intimidation.

-Mnangagwa narrowly won the presidential race with 50.8 percent of the vote -- just enough to avoid a run-off against the MDC’s Nelson Chamisa, who scored 44.3 percent.
+Mnangagwa narrowly won the presidential race with 50.8 percent of the vote -- just enough to avoid a run-off against the MDC´s Nelson Chamisa, who scored 44.3 percent.
+The MDC arrived at the court less than an hour before it closed on Friday, the last day that the petition could be lodged.
+Analysts say that the legal challenge has little chance of success given the courts´ historic tilt towards ZANU-PF, which has ruled since independence from British colonial rule in 1980.

+But the delay to Mnangagwa´s inauguration drew further attention to concerns over the election´s credibility.
+Judges have 14 days to rule on the case, and could declare a winner, call another election, or order a run-off or recount, according to the Veritas legal group.
+The inauguration should take place within 48 hours of the court´s ruling, it added.
+"We´ve managed to place before the court forms that show the (results) figures were erased," MDC party lawyer Thabani Mpofu told reporters.

-HARARE: Zimbabwe’s MDC opposition party lodged a court bid on Friday to overturn the results of presidential elections that it alleges were rigged to ensure victory for Robert Mugabe’s successor, Emmerson Mnangagwa.
+HARARE: Zimbabwe´s MDC opposition party lodged a court bid Friday to overturn the results of presidential elections that it alleges were rigged to ensure victory for Robert Mugabe´s successor, Emmerson Mnangagwa.

 International monitors largely praised the conduct of the election itself, although EU observers said that Mnangagwa, a former long-time Mugabe ally, benefitted from an "un-level playing field" and some voter intimidation.

-Mnangagwa narrowly won the presidential race with 50.8 percent of the vote -- just enough to avoid a run-off against the MDC’s Nelson Chamisa, who scored 44.3 percent.
+Mnangagwa narrowly won the presidential race with 50.8 percent of the vote -- just enough to avoid a run-off against the MDC´s Nelson Chamisa, who scored 44.3 percent.
+The MDC arrived at the court less than an hour before it closed on Friday, the last day that the petition could be lodged.
+Analysts say that the legal challenge has little chance of success given the courts´ historic tilt towards ZANU-PF, which has ruled since independence from British colonial rule in 1980.

+But the delay to Mnangagwa´s inauguration drew further attention to concerns over the election´s credibility.
+Judges have 14 days to rule on the case, and could declare a winner, call another election, or order a run-off or recount, according to the Veritas legal group.
+The inauguration should take place within 48 hours of the court´s ruling, it added.
+"We´ve managed to place before the court forms that show the (results) figures were erased," MDC party lawyer Thabani Mpofu told reporters.

 Comments